Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Overview
 --------

-This layer is in charge of providing `Erlang <http://erlang.org>`_ programs with the means of emitting, collecting, storing and browsing *applicative traces* (i.e. logs).
+This layer is in charge of providing `Erlang <http://erlang.org>`_ programs with the means of emitting, collecting, storing and browsing *applicative traces* (i.e. logs - not related in any way to `Erlang tracing <https://erlang.org/doc/man/erlang.html#trace-3>`_).

+This means that both user-originating traces (that your code emits thanks the Traces API) and standard Erlang logs are routed and centralised in a single view whose purpose is to help monitoring your application(s) as a whole.

-For that, various components have been designed and implemented, such as trace aggregator, emitter, listener, supervisor, etc.
+For that, various types of components have been designed and implemented, such as a trace aggregator, emitter, listener, supervisor, bridge, etc.

-They collectively constitute the `Traces <http://traces.esperide.org/>`_ layer, whose prerequisites are the `WOOPER <http://wooper.esperide.org/>`_ layer (for object-oriented primitives) and the `Myriad <http://myriad.esperide.org/>`_ layer (for many lower-level services; itself a prerequisite of WOOPER).
+They collectively constitute the `Traces <http://traces.esperide.org/>`_ layer, whose only prerequisites (besides Erlang itself, of course) are the `WOOPER <http://wooper.esperide.org/>`_ layer (for object-oriented primitives) and the `Myriad <http://myriad.esperide.org/>`_ layer (for many lower-level services; itself a prerequisite of WOOPER).

-The main purpose of this **Traces** layer is to provide adequate traces for distributed systems (a rather critical feature in order to debug in these difficult contexts), and to ease their study and browsing.
-A few back-ends are available for that, from the direct reading of the (raw) trace files to considerably more user-friendly solutions, such as the generation of PDF reports or the use of our more advanced trace format, which can be read by commercial tools such as `LogMX <http://www.logmx.com/>`_ [#]_.
+The main purpose of this **Traces** layer is thus to provide adequate traces (i.e. advanced logs) for distributed systems (a rather critical feature in order to debug in these difficult contexts), and to ease their study and browsing.
+A few backends are available for that, from the direct reading of basic (text) trace files to considerably more user-friendly solutions, such as the generation of PDF reports or the use of our more advanced trace format, which can be read notably by commercial tools such as `LogMX <http://www.logmx.com/>`_ [#]_.

 .. [#] The Ceylan-Traces layer defined a trace format of its own, supported by our Java-based parser for LogMX.
+For what it is worth, LogMX is the only non-free, commercial tool on which we rely, as we find it quite convenient.
+Devising an interface to any other log browsing tool of interest is certainly a rather reasonable option.
+Pull requests welcome!

+Finally, an effort has been made to lessen the runtime impact of this service when it is enabled, and to pretty remove it as a whole (hence with no runtime overhead) when disabled (through flexible build options).

 .. _`trace levels`